Table of contents

 Read this article to find out more about what will be shown publicly about your merge.

-- Your main company profile is the only domain that will qualify for Google Seller Ratings.
+- Your main business profile is the only domain that will qualify for Google Seller Ratings and Google Shopping.

 - Users associated with each individual profile will be retained and moved to the main profile.